What Is a Bump-Up Certificate of Deposit?

 An unfortunate fact of life is that people — and sometimes technology — can make mistakes.
 Every once in a while, your bank might make an error and deposit cash into your account that wasn’t meant for you.
 A teller at a bank branch could have entered the wrong digit in an account number as a customer tried to deposit a check or transfer funds, for example.
 Whatever the reason, you’ll notice that your bank account balance is higher than it ought to be.

-While this may seem like a cash windfall and you might be tempted to keep the money, you should report the error to your bank as soon as you notice it.
+While this may seem like a cash windfall and you might be tempted to keep the money, failing to report and return the funds could result in legal consequences.
+You should report the error to your bank as soon as you notice it.
 That way, the mistake can be corrected as quickly as possible.

 Can I Keep the Money from a Bank Error in My Favor?

 So what happens when money is accidentally deposited into your account?
 You may wonder if it’s a case of “finders, keepers.”
-Well, the only time that you can keep funds added to your account is when the money deposited was legitimately meant for you.
+The only time that you can keep funds added to your bank account is when the money deposited was legitimately meant for you.

 When a bank error occurs in your favor, you cannot keep the money — even if the error seems small and likely to fly under the radar.
 The money isn’t legally yours, so you must return it.